Chesley Bonestell: Magazines, books, motion pictures, public artworks

-Bonestell's last work in Hollywood was contributing special effects art and technical advice to the seminal science fiction films produced by George Pal in the 1950s, including Destination Moon, When Worlds Collide, The War of the Worlds, and Conquest of Space.
-Science fiction author Robert A. Heinlein described working with Bonestell on the motion picture Destination Moon in the July 1950 issue of Astounding Science Fiction, noting: "Mr. Bonestell knows more about the surface appearance of the Moon than any other living man".
-Bonestell produced the matte paintings and lunar landscape background on the set, after persuading Heinlein to change the crater landing site from Aristarchus to the more northern Harpalus so Earth could be in view near the horizon in the background.
-Of particular note, Bonestell created the paintings for the partly animated prologue sequence in the 1953 The War of the Worlds, which depicted a Martian city with canals and views of the other planets of the solar system (except Venus) as they were understood at the time, including an inaccurate volcanic surface on Jupiter.
+Of particular note, Bonestell created the paintings for the partly animated prologue sequence in the 1953 The War of the Worlds, which depicted a Martian city with canals and views of the other planets of the solar system (except Venus) as they were understood at the time, including an inaccurate "volcanic" surface on Jupiter.
 The scenes were narrated by Sir Cedric Hardwicke, who explained why only Earth seemed suitable to the Martians for a new home as their own planet reached exhaustion.
 Less memorably, Bonestell's moonscape art appeared (without permission) in the campy, low-budget Cat-Women of the Moon in 1953.